About the Canadian Coast Guard College

 - traffic clearance

-- assessment of relevant traffic
+- assessing relevant traffic

-- when to pass on navigational information
+- passing on navigational information

 - Marine Communications and Traffic Services powers